 "Girls Like You" (featuring Cardi B), Maroon 5's newest hit, has quickly risen to the top of the charts.
 The single has sat at No. 1 on the Top 40, No. 1 on Adult Pop, No. 2 on the Billboard Hot 100 charts, and reached No. 1 on iTunes and Spotify, all while accumulating almost 300 million Spotify streams and 730 million YouTube/ VEVO views.
 Maroon 5 will kick off the second leg of the band's U.S. run of their world tour with special guest Julia Michaels on September 7 and kick off their international run in February 2019.

-Outside of Maroon 5, Levine has recently broadened his entertainment resume to include both TV and film roles.
+Outside of Maroon 5, Levine has recently broadened his entertainment résumé to include both TV and film roles.
 In addition to "The Voice," his other TV credits include "American Horror Story: Asylum," "Family Guy" and "30 Rock."

-Levine was cast in a major role in director John Carney's 2013 film "Begin Again," co-starring Keira Knightley and Mark Ruffalo.
+Levine was cast in a major role in director John Carney's 2015 film "Begin Again," co-starring Keira Knightley and Mark Ruffalo.
 He also performed the film's theme song, "Lost Stars," which earned an Academy Award nomination for Best Original Song.
-Levine partnered once again with Carney to co-write the song "Go Now," featured on the soundtrack for Carney's 2016 critically acclaimed movie "Sing Street."
+Levine later partnered once again with Carney to co-write the song "Go Now," featured on the soundtrack for Carney's 2016 critically acclaimed movie "Sing Street."